BoySihombing00/TestSamir/README.md

 Step 5 - Open terminal in VS Code and run commands
 - npm install

+// if it has been run, please check the node_modules folder to see if it already exists

 ## Run Tests
 Step 1 - Terminal in VS Code, run commands
 - npm run login